malad1211/Mania-Cat/README.md

 Link to u/PunyFlash 's project: https://github.com/PunyFlash/Bongo-Cat

 Now supports up to 8 keys.
 Make sure it is not minimized or it won't work.
 To change the config, open the Config 4/8k.exe and input the keys you want to set in order.
-If you want to change the config directly, google the virtual keycodes of the keys you want to set (or use this website https://keycode.info/ ).
+If you want to change the config directly, google the virtual keycodes of the keys you want to set (https://docs.microsoft.com/en-us/windows/desktop/inputdev/virtual-key-codes , or if you don't have time, https://keycode.info/ NOTE: Some browsers, ie: Firefox, give a different keycode than the virtual keycode of some characters on this site).
 Use the (stays on top) .exes when you want to see the cat in-game (ONLY works in borderless).
 You can also edit the sprites if you don't like my shitty mspaint skill, just don't change their names.
 To record with fullscreen, use Game Capture instead of Window Capture for the bongo cat.
 All thanks to SoroCario for this solution.

 Download:
 https://github.com/malad1211/Mania-Cat/releases